brianstorti/brianstorti.github.io/_posts/2015-02-22-understanding-bundler-setup-process.md

 ### Wrapping up

-And we can see, the mechanism that makes `Bundler` work the way it does is not that complex.
+As we can see, the mechanism that makes `Bundler` work the way it does is not that complex.
 It's just changing the `$LOAD_PATH` (that is not to say that `Bundler` itself is not complex, it actually does a lot more that what I showed here).
 Not understanding how it works, though, could make debugging a problem much more painful.
 It is worth to take some time to understand at least the basics that make the tools you deal with every day work.
 It will almost certainly save you some precious time in the future.